alexandrainst/alexandra-trackmap-panel/README.md

 Switch between views (Markers, Ant Path, Ant Path With Markers, Hexbin, Heatmap) by selecting a `Visualisation type` .

-Note that some options are disabled when others are activited - e.g. you cannot set a specific zoom level and also zoom the map to fit all data at the same time.
+Note that some options are disabled when others are enabled - e.g. you cannot set a specific zoom level and also zoom the map to fit all data at the same time.

 #### Markers
 - `Size`: The size of the markers